 The oats are rich in hair-friendly nutrients such as folate and B6, there’s a lot of zinc in the quinoa and then the antioxidant selenium which we’ve discussed earlier you can find in brown rice.
 Whole grains are basically a miracle for your hair.

-Not very specific, but that’s because there’s a lot of different beans that can help out in keeping your hair healthy.
+Not very specific, but that’s because there’s a lot of different beans that can help out in keeping your hair looking good.
 Take black beans for example, there’s a lot of zinc in them, 7% of your daily zinc needs in 100 grams, and they also have iron and folate.

 And then you’ve got soybeans, which have a compound in them called spermidine, which has been proven as an effective supplement in prolonging phases of active hair growth, so that’s a big plus.

-Beans in general tend to be full of protein and as I’ve said a bunch of times already, that’s one of the most important parts of your diet that will ensure healthy hair.
+Beans in general tend to be full of protein and as I’ve said a bunch of times already, that’s one of the most important parts of your diet that will ensure you have great hair.

 There’s no shortage of plant-based foods that will benefit your hair and the ones that I’ve listed here are barely even scratching the surface.
 So if you’re not a meat eater yourself, don’t panic, your hair doesn’t have to suffer for it.